fbpx

 Herbal prokinetic include ginger which has a long history of traditional use for nausea and sickness.
 Ginger is also an antioxidant anti-inflammatory agent which can support immune health which might also help in SIBO.

-You also can try taking ginger to help you eat more if nausea and fullness is preventing you from eating a a proper sized meal and you’re worried about weight loss.
+You also can try taking ginger to help you consume more food if nausea and fullness is preventing you from eating a a proper sized meal.
+This can be helpful if you’re worried about unintentional weight loss.

 Firstly, it’s important to note that prokinetics are only part of the solution for SIBO.
 You also need to work on diet, eating habits, and lifestyle changes such as sleep, exercise and stress management.
 Just popping some supplements won’t help on its own!